engineal/mips-minecraft/README.md

    4. Tag your write function in the mips32r6:write tag by including your write function in a file with this path: `data/mips32r6/tags/functions/write.json`.

-Take a look at the ram, rom, and vga hardware components in this repo for an example.
+Take a look at the RAM, ROM, and VGA hardware components in this repo for an example.

 ## License